BrowserStackCE/browserstack-examples-junit4/README.md

 This BrowserStack Example repository demonstrates a Selenium test framework written using Junit 4 with parallel testing capabilities.
 The Selenium test scripts are written for the open source [BrowserStack Demo web application](https://bstackdemo.com) ([Github](https://github.com/browserstack/browserstack-demo-app)).
 This BrowserStack Demo App is an e-commerce web application which showcases multiple real-world user scenarios.
 The app is bundled with offers data, orders data and products data that contains everything you need to start using the app and run tests out-of-the-box.

-The Selenium tests could be ran on different platforms like on-prem, docker and BrowserStack using various run configurations and test capabilities.
+The Selenium tests could be ran on different platforms like on-prem and BrowserStack using various run configurations and test capabilities.

 ---